pepemikrobi/Cisco-SDN/README.md

 Lab 2.4.
 Using LAN Automation to build the fabric

 Lab 2.5.
-Manual underlay configuration
+Day-0 provisioning with PnP workflow

 Lab 2.6.
-Day-0 provisioning with PnP workflow
+Provisioning network for the fabric

 Lab 2.7.
-Provisioning network for the fabric
+Creating our SD-Access fabric

 Lab 2.8.
-Creating our SD-Access fabric

-Lab 2.9.
 Using templates to customize configurations

 ### Part 3 Basic host connectivity and segmentation policies
 Lab 3.1.
 Configuring user address pools and virtual networks